miumigy/vehanim/README.md

 # Vehicle Animation Simulator

-This project is a web-based hub for exploring 3D simulations of various vehicles using [Three.js](https://threejs.org/).
+This project is a web-based 3D animation of some vehicles using [Three.js](https://threejs.org/).
-Each simulation features unique visual effects and physical behaviors.
+Each animation features unique visual effects and physical behaviors.

 ---

-## 🔗 Simulations Included
+## 🔗 Animations Included

 | Vehicle | Description |
 |--------|-------------|